sonyarianto/dauh/README.md

 # dauh

 Detect well-known CLI on your computer.
 Is PHP exists?
 Is Node.js exists? and many more, along with its version.

-## Overview

-This tool is like a quick checkup for your computer.
-It will detect well-known CLI avaliability on your computer.
-It will also detect its version.
+This tool is like a quick checkup of several well-known cli.

 ## Installation